progressdb/ProgressDB/server/docs/minikms.md

 ## Components

-- `server/cmd/minikms` — the miniKMS HTTP server (HTTP over UDS).
+- `minikms` — the miniKMS HTTP server (separate project/binary; HTTP over UDS).
 Exposes admin and crypto endpoints and persists wrapped DEKs and metadata in the configured data directory.
 - `server/pkg/kms/remote_client.go` — client adapter used by the server to talk to miniKMS over the UDS.
 - `server/pkg/kms/local.go` — embedded dev provider (kept for local testing only).
 - `server/pkg/security` — pluggable security bridge.
 The server calls `security.CreateDEKForThread`, `security.EncryptWithKey`, `security.DecryptWithKey` to interact with the provider.